sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy-aws.rst

 #. **Install Python**

-   * Run the below commands to install all the Python dependencies using :
+   * For CentOS, run the below commands to install all the Python dependencies using :
      ::
         cd ..
         sudo yum -y update